rolandrgarceau/wxpython-basics/pysimplegui/readme.md

 ## wxPython Specific readme

 There exists specific documentation for using wxPython with PySimpleGui.
-The overview GitHub repo is [here](https://github.com/PySimpleGUI/PySimpleGUI).
+The overview GitHub repo is [here](https://github.com/PySimpleGUI/PySimpleGUI) with specifics [here](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWx).

 ## Support For Python 2.7 ends